Report an Error

 NVIDIA GeForce4 MX 440-8x

 The GeForce4 MX 440-8x was a graphics card by NVIDIA, launched in September 2002.
-Built on the 150 nm process, and based on the NV18 A2 graphics processor, the card supports DirectX 8.0.
+Built on the 150 nm process, and based on the NV18 A2 graphics processor, in its MX440-8x variant, the card supports DirectX 8.0.
 The NV18 A2 graphics processor is a relatively small chip with a die area of only 65 mm² and 29 million transistors.
 It features 2 pixel shaders and 0 vertex shaders, 4 texture mapping units and 2 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 NVIDIA has placed 32 MB DDR memory on the card, which are connected using a 32-bit memory interface.
 The GPU is operating at a frequency of 275 MHz, memory is running at 250 MHz.

 Being a single-slot card, the NVIDIA GeForce4 MX 440-8x does not require any additional power connector, its power draw is not exactly known.
 Display outputs include: 1x VGA, 1x S-Video.
 GeForce4 MX 440-8x is connected to the rest of the system using an AGP 8x interface.